lit/lit-element/docs/_guide/styles.md

 ## Inline styles

 You can also style a shadow root with inline styles right in your element template.
-We still reccomend static styles, but in some cases you may want to vary the CSS per-element.
+We still recommend static styles, but in some cases you may want to vary the CSS per-element.
 One way to do this is with bindings in `<style>` elements.
 It's important to note that this will not work with shadow DOM polyfills like ShadyCSS.

 ```js
 import {LitElement, property} from 'lit-element';